 View this post on Instagram

-Her gigantic headpiece, made of massive scarlet flames that was adorned with large jade beaded tassels, famously invited mixed reactions.
+Her gigantic headpiece, made of massive scarlet flames that were adorned with large jade beaded tassels, famously invited mixed reactions.
 Many accused the event and the guests of cultural and racial appropriation.
 Sarah Jessica Parker’s costume was criticised for conforming to the harmful ‘oriental dragon lady’ stereotype.

 Kendall Jenner’s sheer dress

 Supermodel and Keeping Up With The Kardashians star, Kendall Jenner, stunned the world in a nearly-naked sheer dress at the Met Gala in 2017.
-Her skimpy crystal-encrusted La Perla dress had a thong back, which garnered mixed reactions from the audience.
+Her skimpy crystal-encrusted La Perla dress, which had a thong back, garnered mixed reactions from the audience.
 While some people lauded her for her fierceness and confidence, others complained that the dress was overly sexual and pushed all sorts of boundaries.